FCanberk/coflight-prep/issue-drafts/scraping/flypgs scraping.md

 Every 5 minutes [Pegasus Airlines](https://www.flypgs.com/) website will be visited and every flight listed [here](FlightListLink) will be scraped.
 The output will be sent to orchestrator.

-A valid citizenship id number and a valid credit card number will be needed during scrapping.
+A valid citizenship id number and a valid credit card number will be needed for scrapping.
 Citizenship id numbers could be generated [here](https://www.simlict.com/tcno.html) and credit card numbers could be generated [here](https://names.igopaygo.com/credit-card).

 These are the steps should be followed: